 I’m so excited about how the beauty industry is adapting and changing its standards to make our cosmetics and skincare more consciously and with better ingredients.
 Even in just the few years I’ve been focusing on cleaner beauty in my own routine I’ve noticed a huge improvement in the options available and there’s also been so many new brands that have launched lately.
 One that I was keen to try was Merit Beauty.
 Today I’m giving last year’s full review an update following a year of incorporating the products into my routine.

 Merit Beauty Review

-Merit Beauty just launched earlier this year and is centered all around a minimalist beauty routine.
+Merit Beauty launched just last year and is centered all around a minimalist beauty routine.
 Founder Katherine Power wanted Merit to serve as a reset for its users.
 The line was designed to be a full face but simplified and I definitely think it delivers after several weeks of testing.
 I think it gives a fresh face that leaves you feel put together and ready for the day but without spending loads of time getting ready.